TheRemote/Legendary-ODROID-M1/README.md

   <li>NPU overlay is not present in the ODROID 5.19 kernel branch yet so the NPU will not work with this updated image/kernel yet</li>
 </ul>

+<h2>Image Instructions</h2>
+The images are in .tar.xz format and should not be written to disk until you decompressed them with tar -xf *.tar.xz.
+That will give you a .img file you can write.

 <h2>First Startup Instructions</h2>
 Note that the first startup is slow.
 This is due to resizing your root filesystem to fit your drive.
 After the first startup it will boot much faster but it may take several minutes on a black screen the first startup.
 Be patient.
 If you see a few lines of text then it is resizing your root filesystem.<br>
 <br>